 Struggling with lunch ideas for your little ones at School?
-Here are some ideas for you from our kitchen.
+Here are 5 school lunch ideas you can make that are fast and easy.
 This post may contain affiliate links for your convenience.

 Our kids eat a wide variety of fruits and veggies but I don’t necessary like to fill their lunches with just fruit and veggies.
 We are currently homeschooling but when our kids have gone out to school, I have spent so much time trying to come up with creative lunch ideas for them.
 My kids are not sandwich people but the girls will eat just a plain peanut butter or Nutella sandwich.
 Nothing more.
 I can’t blame them though; I’m not much of a sandwich gal either so I don’t make them at home.
 Note: I do enjoy an occasional one from a restaurant, though:)

 - Choose foods they already enjoy – Things will be much easier if you save yourself the hassle and just make lunches the kids enjoy.
 Why have them try something new at school that they may not like?
 If you want to have them try something new, do that at home first.
 My kids didn’t enjoy many of the foods from the cafeteria (except pizza) so I made their own and I use ingredients I know they’ll eat.